albertonoys/M5PORKCHOP/README.md

         * CSV: Spreadsheet warriors, this is yours
         * Wigle: v1.6 format, ready for wigle.net upload
-        * Kismet NetXML: For the old school with Kismet workflows
         * ML Training: Feature vectors for Edge Impulse, feed the brain

     WiGLE integration is automatic.
 Every geotagged network gets written